keeley-owen/Hungry-Games/pre-project-discussion.md

 ## How will you make sure everyone feels included?/How will you decide who needs to be present for which conversations?
  - Making sure everyone has a task to work on, so each person can utilise their time effectively.
  - Involving everyone in group discussion ( Talking pillow ).
+ - We will have teamwide standups, and will let people go if the topic doesn't invlove them and is likely to be a broader conversation.
+Will have impromtu standups when required to get everyone on the same page.

 ## Stress Table
 Person | What it looks like when they're stressed | What helps | What we can do to combat this as a team |